YTTWu/ChessGame/README.md

  ![OMT Diagram](https://github.com/cs100/final-project-cmena004-ywu352-vpate048/blob/master/ChessGame%20without%20notes.jpg?raw=true)

+Class diagram description:

+The diagram begins with ChessGame which will contain the methods to start the game(startGame()) and decide the winner(decideWinner()).
+This will also contain two player object to create player 1(*player_1) and 2(*player_2), as well as a board object(*board).

+The Board class will contain a printBoard()(print out the board visually) and printChessPieces()(a 2D vector visually).
+The vector will contain all 32 chess pieces.
+It will also contain a private member that is an object of ChessPiece.

+Player will contain a move function that will determine current position and where the player wants to move to.

+We will use a visitor and strategy pattern for our chess game.
+The strategy pattern will be used for the class ChessPiece.
+We use strategy pattern to decide what move() function to implement depend on the players choice.
+The visitor pattern will be used to check each move and determine if it is valid, it will also determine if there is a check or checkmate.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.
  > * Before the meeting you should perform a sprint plan like you did in Phase II